AGhost-7/slipway/README.md

 ```
 Since docker will create the directory with root as the owner slipway will
 correct it automatically.
-- Detects X11 support and will map it into the container
+- Detects X11 support and will map it into the container (clipboard
+integration).
+- Handles open calls (e.g., open in browser on the host) via unix sockets.
 - Maps your `~/workspace` directory into the container (can be overriden).
 - Sets the timezone to match the host
 - Sets your gitignore to match the host
 - Maps credentials files for certain package managers to the container (yarn,
 cargo, etc).

+## Requirements
+- Linux OS
+- Python 3.7+
+- Docker or Podman (rootless)

 ## Getting Started
 Install slipway: